sspproger/Data-Science/README.md

 ## Chapter V

-### Exercise 01 : Map
+### Exercise 01.

-Exercise 01

 Map

-Turn-in directory : ex01/
+- Turn-in directory: `ex01/`.

-Files to turn in : benchmark.py
+- Files to turn in: `benchmark.py`.

-Allowed functions : import timeit
+- Allowed functions: `import timeit`.

-Ok, chances are that you saw the difference: list comprehensions are slightly more efficient than loops and more readable as well.
-But that is not the only option available.
+Okay, you probably noticed the difference: list comprehensions are slightly more efficient and readable than loops.
+However, that is not the only option.

-There is also map()!
+There's also `map()`!

 Map comes from functional programming.
-You do not have to iterate through a list.
+With map, you don't have to iterate through a list.

-You can apply a function to an iterable.
-That is what you are going to do in this exercise!
+Instead, you can apply a function to an iterable.
+That's what you're going to do in this exercise!

 Modify the script from the previous exercise:

-* Write a function that does the same thing: creates a list with Gmail addresses taken from the initial list of emails (25 elements), but using a map.
-Try map() and list(map()).
-Note the difference in speed
+1. Write a function that that does the same thing: creates a list of Gmail addresses from the initial list of 25 emails but using a map.
+Try `map()` and `list(map())`.
+Note the difference in speed.
-* You still need to compare which function is faster, but now you have three options: loop, list comprehension, and map, and add one more phrase according to this in your code “it is better to use a map” and at the end, you need to display all three time values with the same condition: they should be in the ascending order by length.
+2. You still need to compare which function is faster.
+Now, you have three options: loop, list comprehension, and map.
+Add one more phrase to your code: "It is better to use a map".
+Finally, display all three time values in ascending order by length.

 The example:
 ```